betterbettor/bet-better-react/README.md

-# bet-better-react
+# Bet Better Web App

-Frontend of BetBetter
+The frontend UI of the `BetBetter` server.
+A live demo can be previewed [here](https://main--bet-better-react.netlify.app/).